Gusto Review: Is It Right for Your Business?

 Gusto’s main dashboard is also user-friendly, with a menu placement on the left-hand side of the display that’s easy to follow.
 And, since Gusto provides the services that a small business would need versus trying to serve all employers, the interface is not overwhelming, and there’s no steep learning curve.

 When problems do arise, it has an online help center with answers to frequently asked questions.
 Live phone support is also available from Mondays to Fridays, 9 a.m. to 4 p.m.
-(Pacific time)—although those on the Premium plan get a direct line for priority phone support with extended weekday hours (from 7 a.m. to 4 p.m.).
+(Pacific time)—although those on the Premium plan can contact the Gusto customer service team via a direct line for priority support with extended weekday hours (from 7 a.m. to 4 p.m.).

-In our expert evaluation, Gusto scored fairly well with ratings of 4.38 out of 5.
-Its solid pay processing tools and reasonably priced plans make it a great payroll software partner for a wide range of small businesses (such as restaurants, payroll accounting firms, and retail shops).
-It also has a feature-rich platform that not only handles payroll and payroll taxes but can also manage essential HR processes like hiring, time tracking, benefits administration, and performance reviews.
+Gusto scored perfect marks in this criteria, given its solid pay processing tools and reasonably priced plans that make it a great payroll software partner for a wide range of small businesses (such as restaurants, payroll accounting firms, and retail shops).
+Its feature-rich platform not only handles payroll and payroll taxes but can also manage essential HR processes like hiring, time tracking, benefits administration, and performance reviews.

 While Gusto may have these HR tools, its core platform is still payroll—which means that it lacks the advanced solutions that other HR software may offer.
 So, if you need to manage learning sessions and create compensation plans in addition to handling payroll and basic HR, you’re better off with more robust HR systems like Paycor and TriNet Zenefits.